Roman Catholic Womenpriests

-Roman Catholic Womenpriests (RCWP) is an independent international organization that claims a connection to the Catholic Church.
-It is descended from the Danube Seven, a group of women who assert that they were ordained as priests in 2002 by Rómulo Antonio Braschi, before being excommunicated by the Vatican, and their request for a revocation of the excommunication denied, in Decree on the Attempted Ordination of Some Catholic Women.
+Roman Catholic Womenpriests (RCWP) is an Independent Catholic international organization that also claims a connection to the Roman Catholic Church.
+It is descended from the Danube Seven, a group of women who assert that they were ordained as priests in 2002 by Rómulo Antonio Braschi, an Independent Catholic bishop with Apostolic Succession who was excommunicated by the Vatican, and his request for a revocation of the excommunication was denied, in Decree on the Attempted Ordination of Some Catholic Women.
 According to a book published by the organization, Women Find a Way: The Movement and Stories of Roman Catholic Womenpriests, at least two other unnamed bishops were involved in the ordination.
 In addition, the RCWP considers these bishops to be in good standing, and the RCWP says the bishops acted in full apostolic succession.

 In 2007 the Vatican's Congregation for the Doctrine of the Faith, with the authorization of Pope Benedict XVI, decreed the penalty of automatic excommunication against anyone "who attempts to confer a sacred order on a woman, and the woman who attempts to receive a sacred order".